When Your Buyer Requests Home Inspection Repairs

 The best defense is a good offense.
 And, preventing repair requests after a home inspection starts before listing your home.

-When you are preparing your home for the market, go through your home with a fine-tooth comb and take care of any nuisance repairs that you find.
+When preparing your home for the market, go through it with a fine-tooth comb and address any minor repairs you find.

-Minor plumbing leaks, peeling paint, any electrical issues, etc… all can be taken care of before listing your home and hopefully, they are minor repairs you can do yourself or at least for a minimal cost.
+Minor plumbing leaks, peeling paint, and any electrical issues can all be addressed before listing your home.
+Ideally, they are minor repairs you can handle yourself or at minimal cost.

 Consider having a pre-listing inspection.
-A pre-listing home inspection will help pull together punch list items to prepare your home for the market and give you an overview of what a buyer’s home inspector will look for during an inspection.
-If you have taken care of a lot of the issues, it can become a marketing tool as well.
+A pre-listing home inspection will help compile punch list items to prepare your home for the market and provide an overview of what a buyer’s home inspector will look for during an inspection.
+If you have addressed many of the issues, it can also serve as a marketing tool.

-You can show that all of the little nuisance repairs were fixed.
+You can demonstrate that all minor repairs have been completed.
 And, if not fixed at least a home buyer is aware of the issues as well and should make their offer fully informed about any issues involving your home

-Filling out your Seller’s Statement of Property Condition in detail will help prevent issues from a home inspection.
+Completing your Seller’s Statement of Property Condition in detail will help prevent issues during a home inspection.
 The Sellers Statement is a multi-page document where a seller discloses details about the home.

-While Massachusetts is a “Buyer Beware” state and does not require a seller to disclose anything unless asked, a home buyer who is fully informed about your home should take any defects into effect upfront, prior to an offer if a home seller takes the time to fill out the disclosure.
+While Massachusetts is a “Buyer Beware” state and does not require a seller to disclose anything unless asked, a home buyer who is fully informed about the home should take any defects into account upfront, prior to making an offer, if the seller takes the time to complete the disclosure.

-It is very hard for a home buyer to ask for a repair after a home inspection if the issue was known to them before putting in an offer.
+It is very hard for a homebuyer to request a repair after a home inspection if the issue was known to them before making an offer.

 It is essential to have the disclosure in the buyer’s hand before they submit an offer.
-And, your listing agents should require the disclosure form to be reviewed and signed along with the offer.
+Your listing agents should require that the disclosure form be reviewed and signed along with the offer.

 A Story Of Disclosure

 A few years back, I had a seller whose home was generally in good repair.
-They did have three windows that had clouded up because of broken seals.
+They had three windows that had clouded due to broken seals.
 It was fully disclosed before the buyers made the offer.

 After the home inspection, one of the requests was to fix the windows.
-My automatic stance is to return to the buyer and show them they signed the disclosure and made the offer with the full knowledge of the three deficient windows.
+My default position is to return the buyer’s signed disclosure and offer, showing they were aware of the three deficient windows.

 More often than not, that works.
 The problem goes away.